ScooloV/bbpedia/docs/death_zone/match_events.md

 ### (3-4, 2) DISTRACTED REF

 *There's a sudden commotion in the stands!
-More precisely, there's suddenly a lot more commotion than is usual in the stands, and it's serious enough to draw the attention of the referee and other match officialss!
+More precisely, there's suddenly a lot more commotion than is usual in the stands, and it's serious enough to draw the attention of the referee and other match officials!
 Quick, while no one is looking..*

 If the active team has fewer than 11 players on the pitch when this Match Event is triggered, its coach may remove one player from the Reserves box of their dugout and set them up anywhere on the pitch.
 This player can be activated as normal during this team turn.